varun-spectre/Information_Extraction/README.md

 From BERT QA model answer is accurate for paragraph if related data for question is present for the paragraph bit if it's not I am getting some random answer with good confidence scores, to handle these types of situation some regex can be done

+Multiple questions could have been asked for single field

 ### ML Techniques
 * Text Extraction